Special Lesson

 Come Play With Us

 Bridge is best understood at the table.
-Our free lessons take place on Wednesday or Thursday evenings at the Iași club — no experience required, no obligation.
+Our free lessons take place every Thursday, 18:45, at the Iași club — no experience required, no obligation.

 Sign up for free lessons ›